-The three puzzles Peter's Black Hole, Magic Jack, and IQube, are essentially exactly the same puzzle.
+The four puzzles Peter's Black Hole, Magic Jack, IQube, and Chameleon Cube, are essentially exactly the same puzzle.
 They consist of a cubical cage in which there is room for 3×3×3 small cubes.
 There are only 26 cubes inside though, leaving one space so that the cubes can slide around.
 It is very much the three-dimensional equivalent of the Fifteen puzzle.

 Peter's Black Hole: